-Geography LTP Year Group Map MOSSBOURNE FEDERATION Year Group Autumn Spring Summer EYFS Me Key Golden Question: What is in my community?
+Year Group Map FEDERATION Year Group Autumn Spring Summer EYFS My World Key Golden Question: Where do I live? (maps) Me Key Golden Question: What is in my community?
 Geography-To drawinformation about my local area from a simple map.
-My World Key Golden Question: Where do I live?
 My wider world Key Golden Question: Where do other people live?
-Year 1 Seasons (this runs throughout the year) Key Golden Question What are the seasons?
-Our World (continents and Oceans) Key Golden Question: What and where are the continents and oceans?
+Key Golden Question Seasons (this runs throughout the Key Golden Question What are the seasons? he year) Our World (continents and Oceans) Key Golden Question: What and where are the continents and oceans?
 Brilliant Britain Key Golden Question: What is the United Kingdom?
 Year 2 Extreme Earth: The Cold (Antarctica) Key Golden Question Why is Antarctica so cold?
 London and Tobago Key Golden Question What are the similarities and differences between London and Tobago?
 Year 3 Extreme Earth: Earthquakes Key Golden Question How do earthquakes happen?
 The Amazon Rainforest Key Golden Question What are rainforests and what is our impact on them?
-Year 4 Extreme Earth: Volcanoes Key Golden Question How are volcanoes formed?
+Year 4 Extreme Earth: Volcanoes Key Golden Question Whare are volcanoes and how are they formed?
 London and Rome Key Golden Question What comparisons can you make between how London and Rome have developed?
 Year 5 Extreme Earth: Mountains Key Golden Question How are mountains formed?
-The Arctic Circle Key Golden Question What has been the human and environmental impact on the Arctic Circle ?
-Year 6 Extreme Earth: Rivers and the Water Cycle Key Golden Question How are rivers formed and what is the water cycle?
+The Arctic Circle Key Golden Question What has been the human and environmental impact on the Arctic Circle?
+Year 6 Extreme Earth: Rivers Key Golden Question How do rivers impact the environment and us?
 My Hackney Key Golden Question How has Hackney changed over time?